Sikh art: Conservation

-Many priceless Sikh heritage sites (including their architecture and artwork) have been destroyed or altered beyond recognition under the guise of "kar seva" renovations by various institutions and groups in recent-times.
-An example of these haphazard and destructive renovations is an incident involving some of the frescoes at Gurdwara Baba Atal, which were replaced with bathroom tiles and plaster by kar seva groups.
+Many Sikh heritage sites (including their architecture and artwork) have been destroyed or altered beyond recognition under the guise of "kar seva" renovations by various institutions and groups in recent-times.
+A large renovation campaign of Sikh gurdwaras began in the 1970s.
+An example of these haphazard and destructive renovations is an incident involving some of the frescoes at Gurdwara Baba Atal, which were replaced with bathroom tiles and plaster by kar seva groups or were repainted.
+In 1997, the murals of the central pavilion of the Golden Temple in Amritsar were destroyed in a renovation.
 At some point, painted walls fell out of fashion in the Punjab, Himachal Pradesh, and Haryana and were thus replaced by whitewashing them to create distempered walls.
 Many are also defaced by visitors who vandalize them with writing.
+Many Sikh wall paintings have also been overpainted in recent years, which destroys the original pictorial layers.
+The remaining murals are decaying at a fast-pace.
 Many groups are rushing to digitize what remains for posterity before they are lost, such as Panjab Digital Library.

 “Gone are the bazaars and the roads that lead to Harmandir Sahib.
 The old buildings, built in the Sikh architectural style, with frescoes, have been broken down.
 In their place, are plazas and modern buildings that are made to superficially resemble them.
 But very few people understand the gravity of loss.
 These buildings will never compare to the ones that were demolished.
 The frescoes on them will never be as spellbinding and awe-inspiring as the ones that were painted by the masters of years gone.
 The style is the same, but the techniques used have changed.”